u-an-i/Globe/distributables/Readme.txt

 if required, replace key url part by <<, save as UTF-8 encoded Unicode text

-control globe by W, A, S, D and arrow keys on keyboard
+control globe by W, A, S, D and arrow keys on keyboard and your mouse

 if zooming closer results in a black image the map service does not support that zoom level